 The entire system is based around this horizontal progression, where a character becomes more skilled at what they're good at, but also become more generally skilled in a range of abilities and skills, rather than gaining more powerful abilities to replace their old.

 Foundry VTT Development Status

 The Foundry VTT system of CD10 is based on CD10 Core (First edition).
 This version is mostly feature complete as of the pending CD10 V1.0 release on WorldAnvil.
-The last few features will be added in pending releases.

 The system does not come with any content packs (such as items, skills, traits etc) at present.
 Because of the alpha-state of the system outside of Foundry, there's still too much in fluctuation to nail down any content packs.